SparkPost/support-docs/articles/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     * Page Rule Tab -> Create Page Rule
     * Enter your domain like so: `track.yourdomain.com/*`
     * Add a Setting -> Forwarding URL (you may need to specify a 301 redirect option)
-    * Destination URL is https://<CNAME_VALUE>.io/$1.
+    * Destination URL is https://<CNAME_VALUE>/$1.
 Replace <CNAME_VALUE> with the value displayed in the tracking domains section of the SparkPost UI.
+E.g.: for SparkPost US, this would be `spgo.io`; for SparkPost EU, this would be `eu.spgo.io`.
     * Save and Deploy (turn page rule on)

     ![](media/enabling-https-engagement-tracking-on-sparkpost/SSL_full.png)